jkeefe/presentations/excel_tips.md

   - `=SUM(A1:A5)`
   - Can Drag to fill out the colums
   - Can just highlight cells for a quick preview at the bottom
-  - Clicking on a formula cell shows you the boxes its using
+  - Clicking on a formula cell shows you the boxes it's using

 - Percentages